1tomany/rich-bundle/README.md

 }
 ```

 While the input class is also fairly simple in nature, it accomplishes a lot.
-First, I recommend you take advantage of asymmetric visibility in PHP 8.4.
+If possible, I recommend you take advantage of asymmetric visibility in PHP 8.4.
 Making the class `readonly` limits what can be done with property hooks, so it's best to make the setters private and the getters public.

+Classes that implement the `OneToMany\RichBundle\Contract\InputInterface` interface should use the `@implements` annotation to indicate the type of command the `toCommand()` method creates.

 #### Property sources
 You'll also notice some new attributes: `#[SourceSecurity]`, `#[SourceRequest]`, and `#[SourceIpAddress]`.
 These allow you to indicate where in the request the data should come from.
 The `#[MapRequestPayload]` attribute that was announced in Symfony 6.3 is powerful, but limiting in that it assumes everything comes from the request body.
 There are eight attributes provided by this bundle that allow you to specify both the source and name of the data from the request.